lsst-dm/dmtn-028/index.rst

    :align: center
    :name: figure-2

-   Alert serialization time vs number of alerts in a batch.
+   Alert serialization time vs number of alerts in a batch with best fit linear relations overplotted.

 .. figure:: _static/serialTimeSize.png
    :width: 55%
    :align: center
    :name: figure-3

-   Alert serialization time vs volume of alerts.
+   Alert serialization time vs volume of alerts with best fit linear relations overplotted.

 :numref:`figure-4` and :numref:`figure-5` show the mean time it takes for the last alert in a batch produced to be sent through Kafka and received by a consumer.
 For all experiments, the transport time is low, between 0.10 - 0.30 seconds.